You must hold complete fee simple title or life estate to your primary residence.

 If you are applying due to age, bring your South Carolina Driver's License or a SC issued identification card or if you have neither, bring your birth certificate.
 You will also be required to furnish us your Social Security number.

 If you are applying due to disability, you will need to present documentation from the state or federal agency certifying the disability and your South Carolina Driver's License or South Carolina Identification.
-Please make sure the statement you provide shows the date that you became disabled.
+We require the Reward Letter or the Proof of Benefit Form from the Social Security Administration To obtain the Proof of Benefit Form from Social Security you may contact them at 1-877-505-4549.
+We will need the required form to sign up for the homestead exemption.

 If you are applying due to blindness, you will need to present documentation from a licensed ophthalmologist and your photo Identification.